Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Simulations

 \section{Simulations}

-This section investigates the fixed grid estimator in a Monte Carlo simulation.
-The main goals of this section are threefold: first, to explore the finite sample performance of the estimator; second, to demonstrate the computational requirements; and, third, to verify the asymptotic results of Section \ref{sec:estimation}.
-I simulate data using a simple labor force participation model based on \textcite[Section 6]{altuug1998effect}.
+This section investigates the estimator of Section \ref{sssec:foms} in a Monte Carlo simulation.
+The main goals of this section are twofold: first, to explore the finite sample performance of the estimator; and, second, to provide empirical support for the asymptotic results of Section \ref{sec:estimation}.
+I simulate data using a simple labor force participation model based on \textcite[Section 6]{altuug1998effect}, which also acts as a basis for the empirical illustration in Section \ref{sec:applic}.